From European Hotel Barges to Adventure Cruises to Ocean Yachting, Discover the World of Small Ship Cruising

 Price: Cruises start at $4,000 per person double occupancy

 SELF-DRIVE HOUSEBOAT CRUISES

-Capacity: two to eight guests
+Capacity: 2 to 8 guests

 Waterways: Antique canals and petite rivers in France, Italy, Holland, Great Britain, Scotland, Germany, Belgium, Ireland; and the Rideau Canal in Canada